Racing FC Union Luxembourg: CA Spora's Golden Age

 The period from CA Spora's foundation up until the occupation of Luxembourg by the Nazis, as well as after 1945, was gilded by the "Blue-Yellows".
-On their magical pitch in the middle of a residential area of Luxembourg City, in permanent contact with its inhabitants and, above all, the youth, Spora experienced a near-explosive success.
+On their pitch in the middle of a residential area of Luxembourg City, in permanent contact with its inhabitants and the youth, Spora experienced a near-explosive success.
 During this time it gained a reputation for organising large events of its home ground.
 From 1924 onwards, Spora organised a 3 Nations Cup during the Easter weekend.
 Two foreign teams would be invited, and this authentic competition ended up becoming much more important than a simple round of friendly matches.
 Over 25 editions the Luxembourgish crowd would be able to witness such illustrious teams as Austria Vienna with its wunderkind Mathias Sindelar, PSV Eindhoven, Slavia Prague, Young Fellows Zurich, Beerschot Antwerp, Lanerossi Vicenza and even the Brazilian AC Bangu.
-These matches lasted up until the day Spora moved to a new pitch on the Route d'Arlon to a Stadium that is today home of the Luxembourgish national team, the Stade Josy Barthel.
+These matches lasted up until the day Spora moved to a new pitch on the Route d'Arlon - Stade Josy Barthel, formerly home to the Luxembourg national football team.